Leone, American Samoa: Leone Pala Special Management Area

 Dominant vegetation in Leone's mangrove wetland includes the swamp fern, the oriental mangrove, red mangrove, and seashore paspalum.

 Leone Falls

 Leone Falls is a waterfall with a freshwater pool used for swimming.
 The waterfall is reached by following the road up past the grey Catholic church near the town center to the end of the pavement.
 Then follow the dirt path to the head of the valley, where the waterfall is located.
 An artificial catchment barrier is placed at the bottom, which creates a pool used for swimming.
 The waterfall is also enhanced by a water pipe on the side of the falls.
 The falls are closed on Sundays due to religious observances.

 Barry's Bed & Breakfast is a motel in a quiet residential area of Leone near the waterfalls.

+Culture

+Siapo

+A distinctive exception to the generally widespread Samoan tapa motifs emerged in Leone during the 1920s.
+Under the guidance of Kolone Faiʻvae Leoso, a novel freehand-painted siapo style took shape, employing vibrant colors and frequently circular patterns.
+Many designs drew inspiration from the stained glass windows of the Leone Congregational Christian Church, while motifs were often named for the leaves of pandanus and breadfruit.
+Production ceased during World War II due to imposed restrictions.
+Although rare Leone-style siapo can still be found among families in Western Samoa, these examples appear to have had minimal impact on Western Samoan tapa practices.
+In the late 1920s, artist Mary J. Pritchard from Pago Pago received instruction from Leone artisans, later leveraging her teaching and entrepreneurial efforts to popularize Leone-style siapo.
+This approach ultimately evolved into the recognized tapa tradition of American Samoa.

+In 1984, Mary J. Pritchard published Siapo: Barkcloth Art of Samoa and later showcased her siapo works through exhibitions in Honolulu, Tokyo, Auckland, and New York.
+She further launched an export venture, creating a commercial market in Hawaiʻi for Leone siapo.